rougier/emacs-svg-icon/README.md

 ### Introduction

-This library allows to create svg icons by parsing remote collections whose license are compatibles with GNU Emacs.
-The default size of an icon is exactly 2x1 characters such that it can be inserted inside a text without disturbing alignment.
-Note that aach icon is cached locally to speed-up loading the next time you use it.
-If for some reason the cache is corrupted you can  force reload using the `svg-icon-get-data` function.
+This library allows you to create SVG icons by parsing remote collections, whose license are compatible with GNU Emacs.
+The default size of an icon is exactly 2x1 characters, such that it can be inserted into text, without disturbing alignment.
+Note that each icon is cached locally, to speed-up loading the next time you use it.
+If for some reason the cache is corrupted, you can force reload using the `svg-icon-get-data` function.

 ### Usage